nur-zaman/LLM-RAG-Bot/README.md

 pip install -r requirements.txt
 ```

-5. Create a `.env` file in the project root directory and add your Discord bot token:
+5. Rename the `.env.example` file to `.env` in the project root directory and add your tokens and api keys:

 ```env
 DISCORD_BOT_TOKEN=your_bot_token_here